10 Things You (Probably) Didn't Know About Nursing History

-National Nurses Week is celebrated each May to honor the largest segment of the country's healthcare community.
-In recognition of this special week, which begins today, here are eight things you (probably) didn't know about nursing history.
+National Nurses Month is celebrated each May to honor the largest segment of the country's healthcare community.
+In recognition of this special month, here are 10 things you (probably) didn't know about nursing history.

 - Harriet Tubman, better known for her involvement in the Underground Railroad, also worked as a nurse for the Union Army during the Civil War, according to the NWHM.

 - A nurse later renowned for her writing is Louisa May Alcott, author of the classic "Little Women."
 She also wrote a book called "Hospital Sketches" about nursing during the Civil War era, according to the American Association for the History of Nursing (AAHN).

 - Florence Nightingale is remembered as the mother of nursing after organizing the care of sick and injured soldiers during the Crimean War.
 She went on to publish more than 200 books and pamphlets on nursing, including "Notes on Nursing: What It Is and What It Is Not," according to the Florence Nightingale Museum in London.

 - In 1930, United Airlines hired the first female flight attendants.
 All eight women were registered nurses, according to the United Association of Flight Attendants (AFA).

 - In 1943, the U.S. Cadet Nurse Corps became the first government program to support nursing students, according to the NWHM.